-In addition, he has kayaked through some of the Midwest’s most beautiful rivers and estuaries including Isle Royal, Pokeshaw Provincial Park in northern Lake Superior, and Lake Superior Provincial Park (with Hayden Stafford and Jerry Chaplik).
-The residents on Middle Bass are grateful for Glenn’s commitment to Middle Bass.
-Depending on how you count it, he has seen 4 generations come across the Put-in-Bay loading ramp.
+In addition, he has kayaked through some of the Midwest’s most beautiful rivers and estuaries, including Isle Royal, Pokeshaw Provincial Park in northern Lake Superior, and Lake Superior Provincial Park (with Hayden Stafford and Jerry Chaplik).
+The residents of Middle Bass are grateful for Glenn’s commitment to Middle Bass.
+He has seen four generations across the Put-in-Bay loading ramp, depending on how you count it.
 A time-honored tradition for the kids is when Glenn lets them come to the pilot house and blow the horn as his Put-in-Bay Ferry approaches Middle Bass.

-He has commanded both the West Shore (14 years with mate Clarence Crowe) and the South Bass (22 years) with Bo Temniuk serving as mate for 15 years.
-He has had Scott Market, Billy Market, Matt Miller and other current and former Miller employees for deckhands over the years.
+He has commanded the West Shore (14 years with mate Clarence Crowe) and the South Bass (22 years) with Bo Temniuk serving as a mate for 15 years.
+Over the years, he has had Scott Market, Billy Market, Matt Miller, and other current and former Miller employees for deckhands.

 The South Bass Put-in-Bay Ferry is about 100 feet in length and does not have bow thrusters.
 It is a pleasure to see “Coop” dock at Middle Bass.
-The main dock is not protected and the winds can be treacherous.
-In spite of the large surface area of the boat, Glenn seems to be able to make landfall with little effort even in the worst weather conditions.
+The main harbor is not protected, and the winds can be treacherous.
+Despite the large surface area of the boat, Glenn seems to be able to make landfall with little effort, even in the worst weather conditions.
 Glenn makes it look easy.
 It is not.

-The South Bass Put-in-Bay Ferry is a forgiving and predictable ship to pilot when underway.
-Once Glenn left Middle Bass heading for Catawba and didn’t touch the ship’s wheel the entire trip.
+The South Bass Put-in-Bay Ferry is a forgiving and predictable ship to the pilot when underway.
+Once Glenn left Middle Bass heading for Catawba, and didn’t touch the ship’s wheel the entire trip.
 It was like a long putt on a golf green.
-The arc of the boat’s path followed the water fairway directly to Catawba in a mathematically perfect curve that was aided by currents and wind.
+The arc of the boat’s path followed the water fairway directly to Catawba in a mathematically perfect curve aided by currents and wind.
 With 66,000 hours of experience, this sort of thing comes easily to Glenn.

 Captain Cooper has great affection for the South Bass.
-In some ways, the Put-in-Bay Ferry Boat is “old school” operating with a minimal amount of technology.
-It is dependable and a true.
+In some ways, the Put-in-Bay Ferry Boat is “old school,” operating with minimal technology.
+It is dependable and trustworthy.
 Computer glitches are rare in the twin Caterpillar 3412 engines.
 Each engine holds 35 gallons of oil.
 The South Bass burns 30-40 gallons of diesel per hour at 1,300 RPMs and has a fuel capacity of 8,000 gallons.
 It cruises at 10 MPH.
 Its range is roughly 2,000 miles.
 A gallon of diesel weighs 7.1 pounds.
-The weight of the fuel can be as much as 56,800 pounds (28.4 tons).
+The fuel can weigh as much as 56,800 pounds (28.4 tons).

 The Put-in-Bay Ferry has massive 56” propellers.
-They are the biggest propellers in the Ferryboat Fleet.
-There are four to six Middle Bass runs per day during the summer season.
-A round trip is roughly 14 miles and the South Bass averages about 60 -90 miles per day.
+They are the enormous propellers in the Ferryboat Fleet.
+The Miller Ferry Schedule has about four to six Middle Bass runs daily during summer.
+A round trip is roughly 14 miles, and the South Bass averages 60 -90 miles daily.
 Glenn runs ﬁve trips on Saturday and six trips on Sunday.
 Glenn has never performed a wedding on the South Bass.
-If he did it would not be legally binding.
+If he did, it would not be legally binding.

 Glenn cares deeply about his passengers.
 They have become friends and are like part of his extended family.
 Summer is on the way.
 Captain Cooper and the Put-in-Bay Ferry team deliver summer one ticket at a time.
 The promise of a toasted marshmallow is a beautiful thing!